smackfunyc/chieuminh/portfolio/README.md

 # **Minh Nguyen**
 # **Director of Product Design: Celigo, EverydayHealth, Citigroup**

-Welcome to the **Product Design ** folder!
-As a **Director of Product Design**, I’ve steered teams through the wild jungle of complex, data-heavy products in **Data Integration**, **Observability**, **API Builder**, **Automation**, and **EDI (Electronic Data Interchange)**.
-This folder is a showcase of the work I’ve led, from crafting a crystal-clear vision to herding cross-functional teams toward success without anyone getting lost in the data swamp.

 ---

 ## 🌟 **About This Folder**

 This folder captures the chaos and triumph of building user-focused, data-intensive products.
-I’ve led teams to create solutions that make data sing, automation hum, and APIs play nice.
+I’ve led teams to create solutions that make AI work with data, automation, and APIs.
 Each project started with a **bold vision and charter** for the product design team, followed by tight collaboration with **product**, **engineering**, and **marketing** teams to deliver tools that users love and businesses rely on.

-Here’s what you’ll find:
-- **Stratgey Documents**: Charters and Vision that kept our teams aligned, even when the data got messy.
-- **Case Studies**: Stories of how we tackled challenges and delivered value.
-- **Design Artifacts**: Wireframes, prototypes, and user flows that shaped our products.

 ---